-Building a culture which amplifies trust is a fundamental building block of any company which wants to drive their employees to deliver their best performance.
+Building a culture that amplifies trust is a fundamental building block of any company which wants to drive its employees to deliver their best performance.
 Here’s how you can do it.

 Leadership has been undergoing a change in recent years.
-The autocratic mode of managing employees has become increasingly unfit for purpose, and forward thinking leaders are revisiting the ways they deliver feedback to their employees.
+The autocratic model of managing employees has become increasingly unfit for purpose, and forward-thinking leaders are revisiting the ways they deliver feedback to their employees.
 In short, effective leadership is about building strong relationships with employees built on mutual trust combined with a degree of personal humility.

 As Robin Ryde argues in his book, Never Mind The Bosses: Hastening the Death of Deference for Business Success: “The way we talk to one another in organizations is a critical differentiator for success … Managers and leaders cast long shadows and they introduce patterns of discourse that give permission for others to adopt the same habits … The quality of conversation we engage in could not be more important in the modern age.”

-Let’s take a look at how you can craft your feedback conversations to build a relationship of trust, increasing engagement and improving performance.
+Let’s take a look at how you can craft your feedback conversations to build a relationship of trust, increase engagement and improve performance.

 Engage in trust-building conversations

-Managers who want to build trust with their employees must start with honest conversations with their members of staff, taking conscious steps to building a relationship of understanding.
-These conversations should be characterised by intent listening, sharing insights and perspectives with an aim to understanding how they perceive their role and what drives them to succeed.
+Managers who want to build trust with their employees must start with honest conversations with their members of staff, taking conscious steps to build a relationship of understanding.
+These conversations should be characterised by intent listening, sharing insights and perspectives with an aim to understand how they perceive their role and what drives them to succeed.